PaperCut MF 15.0

 - Made duplex settings for Google Cloud Print jobs more reliable when printing to Kyocera printers on Windows print servers.

-- Improved page level color detection for Kyocera PostScript printers.
+- Improved page-level colour detection for Kyocera PostScript printers.

 - Fuji Xerox: